smheidrich/non-go-terraform-provider-assessment/README.md

 Since I wrote this, two things have happened:

-- I started working on a library for writing Terraform providers in Python, [tfprovider-python](https://github.com/smheidrich/tfprovider-python), plus a tool to package and launch such providers, [terradep-python](https://pypi.org/project/terradep-python/).
+- I started working on a library for writing Terraform providers in **Python**, [tfprovider-python](https://github.com/smheidrich/tfprovider-python), plus a tool to package and launch such providers, [terradep-python](https://pypi.org/project/terradep-python/).